 About

 In 2014, after a period of poor mental health, I was diagnosed with Generalised Anxiety Disorder.
-This was to be a pivotal point, marking my need to extend myself.
+This was to be pivotal point, marking my need to extend myself.
 A deep interest in the workings of the brain, a new exploration of ways to express myself, and consequently a deep need to help others too.

-In 2017 I was awarded a ‘Katherine McGillivray Get A Life Fund’, and consequently took time out of my musical career to study the life and work of French-American artist Louise Bourgeois, and to further my visual art practice.
+In 2017 I was awarded a ‘Katherine McGillivray Get A Life Fund’, and consequently took time out of my musical career to study the life and work of French-American artist Louise Bourgeois, and to further my own visual art practice.

-In this same year, I was diagnosed with the Chronic Disease Endometriosis.
+In this same year I was diagnosed with the chronic disease Endometriosis.
 As I waited for surgery I became increasingly disabled and spent a lot of time housebound.

 After major, and very successful, surgery in 2019, I went on to lose my brother-in-law to Psychosis and then my Mum to a brain tumour.